ProjectEvergreen/greenwood/packages/plugin-import-jsx/README.md

 }
 ```

-This will then allow you to use `import` to include [WCC](https://merry-caramel-524e61.netlify.app/docs/#jsx) compatible JSX rendering Web Components:
+This will then allow you to use `import` to include [WCC](https://merry-caramel-524e61.netlify.app/docs/#jsx) compatible JSX / TSX rendering Web Components:
 ```js
 export default class FooterComponent extends HTMLElement {
   connectedCallback() {